Romance (Camila Cabello album): Background and recording

 After the release of Cabello's debut album, Camila (2018), Brian Lee and Louis Bell told MTV News that they were already looking ahead to her next project.
-Bell said he imagines she will work on her second album during her then-upcoming tour, saying they will send ideas back and forth from April until June when they will finally be able to get into the studio together.
-He wants to give the second album a "more mature progression," but ultimately, the new songs will depend on Cabello.
-On September 1, 2019, Cabello posted a teaser clip on her Instagram revealing the name of the album.
-The first installment was revealed on September 5.
+Bell said he imagined she would work on her second album during her then-upcoming tour, saying they would send ideas back and forth from April until June when they would finally be able to get into the studio together.
+He wanted to give the second album a "more mature progression," but ultimately, the new songs were going to depend on Cabello.
+In August 2019, Cabello began teasing new material through social media.
+She posted a cryptic video, titled "What Do I Know About Love?", in which she delivered a spoken-word monologue which reflects on the complexities of love and heartbreak.
+In the video, Cabello, who had recently split from her ex-boyfriend Matthew Hussey, mused on questions such as "Where does the love go when it runs out?" and "Why does it die?", while scenes showed her walking along the beach and surrounded by nature.
+Later in the clip, she stated, "What do I know about love?
+Everything", and described love as a transformative experience that "will bring you to your knees — if you did it right".
+Around the same time, she updated her social media profile pictures to an antique-style photo frame, further fueling speculation about her next project.
+In a September 2019 interview with Zane Lowe, Cabello stated that her upcoming album, Romance, would explore the real emotions and experiences of being in love.
+She explained that writing from within a relationship gave her music greater depth and detail compared to her earlier work.
+Cabello also mentioned working with Finneas O'Connell on one of the tracks and said that the album aimed to capture the sincerity of classic love songs while reflecting her personal growth.

+On September 1, 2019, Cabello posted a teaser clip on her social media, revealing the name of the album.
+The first installment was revealed on September 5, alongside the lead singles, "Shameless" and "Liar".
+In an interview with Zach Sang, Cabello explained that she chose to release the two songs together because they represent "both sides of a story".
+She said pairing tracks when launching a new project helps listeners understand its concept more fully.
+She added that releasing only one single after a long break felt "too much pressure".
+Cabello described "Shameless" as a song she felt deeply connected to, recalling that its recording came during an "emotional peak" when she "wasn't self-conscious at all".
+She further noted that the two singles, along with another unreleased song, were the final tracks recorded for Romance, and stated that while the album was essentially complete, she continued writing new material inspired by her experiences.

 On October 31, 2019, she announced that the album was completed.
-Cabello began teasing the album's release on November 12, 2019. by posting parts of the album's cover art.
-Cabello formally announced the album's release the next day.
-On November 26, 2019, the entire standard edition of the album leaked online, just over a week before its release.
+Cabello announced the album's release date on November 13, 2019, by posting parts of the album's cover art.
+On the same day, she also announced the tour.
+On November 26, 2019, the entire standard edition of the album was leaked on online, just over a week before its release.
 Cabello revealed the album's track list on November 29, 2019.
-The album was released on December 6, 2019, with pre-orders beginning on November 15.

-The album mainly focuses on love and Cabello wanted to focus on that for this album, Cabello immediately knew she wanted to name the album Romance.
-Romance was recorded in a period of 10 months between November 2018 and October 31, 2019.
+Romance was released on December 6, 2019, with pre-orders beginning on November 15.
+The album was recorded in a period of 11 months, between November 2018 and October 31, 2019.
 Cabello wrote over 80 songs for the album during this period.